Dhamaal (film series)

-Dhamaal (2007)

-Four lazy friends named Roy, Manav, Aditya and Boman venture out on a race to find a hidden treasure in Goa.
-However, Inspector Kabir soon learns about their plan and sets out on their trail.

-Double Dhamaal: 420s (2011)

-Four idlers make elaborate plans to earn money by investing in buildings but are conned by Kabir, who leaves them unemployed and penniless.
-Soon, they are on the prowl to avenge their humiliation.

-Total Dhamaal (2019)

-When a plane carrying a thief's treasure crashes in Janakpur, a group of eccentric people and seasoned con artists compete against each other to find it first.

-Films

-Dhamaal
+Dhamaal (2007 film)

-The first installment of the series, centers on the fictional incidents.
+The first installment of the series centers on fictional incidents.
 The film stars Sanjay Dutt, Ritesh Deshmukh, Arshad Warsi, Aashish Chaudhary and Javed Jaffrey while Asrani, Sanjay Mishra, Vijay Raaz, Manoj Pahwa, Tiku Talsania and Prem Chopra are featured in supporting roles.
 It is heavily inspired from the 2001 American comedy film Rat Race directed by Jerry Zucker.
 Dhamaal was released on 7 September 2007, and gained positive reviews.
 It earned ₹50.73 crore worldwide The film was declared as a box-office success.

-Double Dhamaal: 420s
+Double Dhamaal (2011 film)

-After the success of Dhamaal Indra and Sanjay Re-unite once again for sequel.
-The film was titled as Dhamaal 2: 420s, but then changed to Double Dhamaal and also second installment in this series.
+After the success of Dhamaal Indra and Sanjay re-united once again for sequel.
+The film was titled as Dhamaal 2: 420s, but is known as Double Dhamaal or Super Kameenas and also second installment in this series.
 The plot focused on Four idlers make elaborate plans to earn money by investing in buildings but are conned by Kabir, who leaves them unemployed and penniless.
 Soon, they are on the prowl to avenge their humiliation.
 Dhamaal 2 was released on 24 June 2011, and received mixed to negative reviews from critics upon release.
 Review aggregator Rotten Tomatoes gave it a 20% rotten rating.
 Mayank Shekhar of the Hindustan Times rated the film with 1 out of 5 stars.
 According to Box Office India, the film had a good opening of 60 - 70% collections.
 At a few multiplexes, such as, Spice Noida, E Square Pune and Wave Ludhiana, the film almost opened at a 100% response.
 The film collected approximately ₹76.1 million net on its first day, according to Box Office India.
 The movie grossed ₹700 million worldwide.
-Box Office India finally declared it a "Average".
+Box Office India finally declared it an "Average".
 The movie was remade in Tamil in 2000 as Sudhandhiram.